livekit/livekit/README.md

 To customize your setup for production, refer to our [deployment docs](https://docs.livekit.io/deploy/)

-### Creating an access token
+### Creating access token

 A user connecting to a LiveKit room requires an [access token](https://docs.livekit.io/guides/access-tokens/).
 Access tokens (JWT) encode the user's identity and the room permissions they've been granted.
-You can generate a token with our CLI:
+You can generate a token with our
+CLI:

 ```shell
 livekit-cli create-token \